Hibatullah Akhundzada: Early and personal life

 On 16 August 2019, Akhundzada's younger brother, Hafiz Ahmadullah, was killed along with at least three other persons in a bomb blast during Friday prayer at the Khair Ul Madaris mosque in Kuchlak, Quetta, Pakistan.
 More than 20 people were wounded in the attack, including Akhundzada's son and two nephews.
 Akhundzada used to teach and lead prayers at the mosque and seminary that was attacked.

 Officials of the ousted Afghan government, as well as some Western analysts, believed that Akhundzada was killed along with his brother in the bomb blast in Quetta.
 "If they [the Taliban] announce Akhundzada is no more and we are looking for a new emir, it will factionalize the Taliban, and the Islamic State – Khorasan Province [the rival extremist group] could take advantage," a regional security source told Agence France-Presse.
 However, the Taliban denied that Akhundzada had died.

 According to a Pakistan-based Taliban member, who said he had met Akhundzada three times until 2020, Akhundzada does not use modern technology, preferring to make phone calls on landlines.
 He added that Akhundzada communicates with Taliban officials via letters.
-He reportedly has two wives and has had eleven children, though there has been no official denial or acknowledgement of this.
+He reportedly has two wives and has had eleven children, though there has been no official acknowledgement or denial of this.
 Since coming to power, Akhundzada has ruled from Kandahar.
 According to the Taliban, he lives in a private rental house in the city, not the Presidential Palace in Kabul.